Chap 22 The Climax at

 we grunts had a habit of blasting away uncontrollably in the heat of the

 moment.
 Running out of ammunition would be a very bad thing.
-The mortar attack
+The mortar attack lasted

-that required his help.
+required his help.
 "They're coming", Diehl said.
 Yes, the enemy was

 coming but the scouts and guides were who Diehl heard coming.
 They